LoriNewhouse/Springboard_Machine_Learning_Engineering_Certification_Program/learning_exercises/README.md

 # Learning Exercises
 The `ipynb` notebooks in this directory are homework exercises associated with a lecture, video, or reading.
+Some notebooks are reading large `csv` files which are not present in the directory.
+These `csv`'s are larger than the GitHub 50MB limit (even after zipping.)

 ### data_preparation
 - `website_api.ipynb` (OMDB, Digital Public Library of America, seeclickfix; `json`,  `urllib`)